CMMC Compliance Checklist 2025: Everything You Need to Know

 Why Workforce Training Matters

-Pro Tip: Incorporate brief micro-learning sessions—short quizzes or lessons every few weeks—to reinforce key points without overwhelming staff.
+Consider incorporating micro-learning sessions—brief quizzes or lessons delivered every few weeks—to reinforce key concepts without overwhelming your staff.

 Role-Based Training